What's Going On With Bitcoin- And Ethereum-Related Stock Marqeta? - Benzinga

-Marqeta Inc MQ shares are trading lower by 6.05% at $6.60.
-Traders and investors are watching for the company’s first-quarter earnings report, confirmed for Tuesday’s after-hours session.
+Marqeta Inc MQ shares are trading higher by 20.4% at $7.98.
+The company reported first-quarter earnings results during Wednesday’s after-hours session.
+The stock was halted for volatility at 10:12 a.m.
+EDT.

-According to analyst consensus estimates, Marqeta is expected to report an EPS loss of 8 cents on revenue of $161.27 million.
-The company last quarter met EPS estimates and beat revenue estimates by 12.83%.
+Marqeta reported quarterly losses of 11 cents per share which missed the analyst consensus estimate of a loss of 8 cents.
+The company also reported quarterly sales of $166.10 million which beat the analyst consensus estimate of $161.27 million by 3%.

+Marqeta says GAAP net loss was $61 million and adjusted EBITDA loss was $10 million for the first quarter.

 Marqeta provides its clients with a card issuing platform that offers the infrastructure and tools necessary to offer digital, physical and tokenized payment options without the need for a traditional bank.